ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 * to find your default account you can run the command `sacctmgr show User -p | grep ${USER}`, while the command `sacctmgr show Associations User=${USER} cluster=ilifu-slurm2021 -p | cut -f 2 --d="|"` will show all your valid accounts.
 Note that it is only important that you set the account parameter if you are associated with more than one project on the cluster.
 You can change your default account using `sacctmgr modify user name=${USER} set DefaultAccount=<account>`, where `<account>` is one of your valid accounts.
 * for more information, see [advanced usage](tech_docs/running_jobs#_4-specifying-resources-when-running-jobs-on-slurm)

-### Notes for GPU jobs.
+### Notes for GPU jobs

-If you wish to run a job on the GPU node you need to specify the `GPU` partition, i.e. your sbatch script will have something like the following lines in the header:
+If you wish to run a job on the GPU node you need to specify the `GPU` or `GPUV100` partition, i.e. your sbatch script will have something like the following lines in the header:
 <!-- and you need to specify the number of GPU resources you require with the `--gres` option.
 ```code bash
 #SBATCH --partition=GPU